-Structural Ownership:
+5.5.3 Structural Ownership:

-Structural ownership refers to ownership of the structures by encroachers, squatters and persons having legal ownership of the land on which structures are built up.
+Structural ownership refers to ownership of the structures by encroachers, squatters and otherpersons.
 In case of residential structures, encroacher and squatter percentage of STs is comparatively less than other social groups and scheduled caste families.
 In case of residential cum shops, major encroachers and squatters belong to other social groups and scheduled caste, including structures on own land.
 The pattern remains more or less uniform across different other structures that are identified during the study.
 Details are presented in the table.